danielnehrig/dotfiles/.config/nvim/Readme.md

 - session managment ✅
 - file managment ✅
 - lazy load plugins ✅
+- Treesitter Setup ☑️
+  - HI and FOLD Waits for TS/TSX merges so TS not supported ❓
 - DONE AS OF 18.05.21

 ENGRAVE WORKFLOW: